 March 16 and 19-21, 1865- The Battles of Averasborough and Bentonville, North Carolina.
 Sherman's army is stalled in its drive northward from Fayetteville but succeeds in passing around the Confederate forces toward its object of Raleigh.

 March 25, 1865- Attack on Fort Stedman, Petersburg, Virginia.
-Touted as "Lee's last offensive", Confederate troops under General John B. Gordon attack and briefly capture the Union fort in the Petersburg siege lines in an attempt to thwart Union plans for a late March assault.
-By day's end, the southerners have been thrown out and the lines remain unchanged.
+Touted as "Lee's last offensive," Confederate troops under General John B. Gordon attack and briefly capture the Federal fort in the Petersburg siege lines in an attempt to thwart US plans for a late March assault.
+By day's end, the Confederates will be thrown out and the lines remain unchanged.

 April 2, 1865- The Fall of Petersburg and Richmond.
 General Lee abandons both cities and moves his army west in hopes of joining Confederate forces under General Johnston in North Carolina.

-April 3, 1865- Union troops occupy Richmond and Petersburg, Virginia.
+April 3, 1865- US troops occupy Richmond and Petersburg, Virginia.

 April 14, 1865- President Abraham Lincoln is assassinated by actor John Wilkes Booth at Ford's Theater in Washington, DC.
-On the same day, Fort Sumter, South Carolina is re-occupied by Union troops.
+On the same day, Fort Sumter, South Carolina is re-occupied by US troops.

-April 26, 1865- General Joseph Johnston signs the surrender document for the Confederate Army of the Tennessee and miscellaneous southern troops attached to his command at Bennett's Place near Durham, North Carolina.
+April 26, 1865- General Joseph Johnston signs the surrender document for the Confederate Army of the Tennessee and miscellaneous Confederate troops attached to his command at Bennett's Place near Durham, North Carolina.

 May 4, 1865- General Richard Taylor surrenders Confederate forces in the Department of Alabama, Mississippi and East Louisiana.